遠東新世紀股份有限公司〈原遠東紡織〉,乃台灣規模最宏大、最多元化的紡織及相關產品製造者。本公司共分化纖、紡織、石化、土地開發與轉投資五大事業。

 Occupational Health and Safety Policy and Target

 To establish a safe and healthy workplace with comfort while consistently lowering the rate of workplace accidents and disasters, FENC established Occupational Health and Safety Policy as the highest guiding principle governing the management of safety and health of the Company.
 With “risk control” and “continuous improvement” as the management principle, operational safety is our utmost concern.
-The Company takes an active stand toward improving the work environment, manufacturing equipment and operational approaches to ensure the safety and health of the workers (including employees and contractors) and stakeholders.
+The Company takes an active stand toward improving the work environment, manufacturing equipment and operational approaches.
+Based on risk assessments and other mechanisms, the Company sets up prioritization and action plans to ensure the safety and health of the workers (including employees and who are not employees (the contractors of the Company)) and stakeholders.

 Occupational Health and Safety Policy